talorlik/ldap-2fa-on-k8s/application_infra/modules/openldap/README.md

 This module uses ECR images instead of Docker Hub to eliminate Docker Hub rate limiting and external dependencies.
-Images are automatically mirrored from Docker Hub to ECR by the `mirror-images-to-ecr.sh` script before Terraform operations.
+Images are automatically mirrored from Docker Hub to ECR by the `scripts/mirror-images-to-ecr.sh` script before Terraform operations.

 **Image Details:**